Codecademy/docs/content/typescript/concepts/functions/functions.md

   - 'paths/full-stack-engineer-career-path'
 ---

-With functions, TypeScript infers the types of its parameters as well as any return value.
+With **functions**, TypeScript infers the types of its parameters as well as any return value.

 ## Function Parameters